Relationship property division

 The highest Court in the country in the matter of Scott v Williams has recently considered this issue and unfortunately left many aspects still unclear.
 However, we have excellent ways of working through these issues to get resolution on your behalf.
 Scott v Williams sets down a formula to address disparity that essentially looks at the respective ability of the partners to earn over a number of years and redress the difference.
 There are a multitude of different factors that may be taken into account when determining the disparity of income.
 These include a comparison of income and the causal link between the disparity and roles within the marriage.

 Going through separation can be a stressful time.
-For more guidance and support on dividing marital assets, contact your family lawyers at Bell & Co on 04 499 4014.
+For more guidance and support on property agreements and dividing marital or relationship assets, contact your family lawyers at Bell & Co on 04 499 4014.